 If you can make it work for your travel plans, avoiding travel during peak business travel times should naturally improve your odds of an upgrade.
 This means Mondays and Fridays when Delta’s Diamond Medallion road warriors are out in full force.

-Planning your travels Tuesday through Thursday or on a weekend should improve your chances of an upgrade as you will simply be battling with top-tier Medallion members.
+Planning your travels Tuesday through Thursday or on a weekend should improve your chances of an upgrade as you will likely be battling with top-tier Medallion members.
+That's changed a bit after the pandemic as business travel is down, but it is still generally a good rule to abide by if you want to get an upgrade.

 Fewer elites mean better chances of an upgrade.